adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		// 5.
 Etc
 	});

-If you run this code in IE8, it will fail when you get to part #4 as the browser doesn't support this code.
-The user doesn't get neither the core experience or the enhanced experience.
-They get the fucked experience.
+This fails at point #4 as IE8 doesn't understand it.
+The problem we have here is that the user doesn't get the enhanced experience, nor the degraded experience.

-This problem applies to any browser old or new that runs Javascript.
-Its a continuum of new browsers, new features with different points of failures all the time.
+No, instead they get the *fuck you* experience.
+And, this problem applies to any browser, old or new, that runs Javascript.
+It's a continuum of new browsers, new APIs each with their own points of failure.

 ## What some do?